South East Research Sparks - The Sequel

 The morning included brief five-minute presentations by researchers from departments across both Institutes representing a wide variety of discipline areas including microbiology, smart agriculture and energy, cancer, criminal justice, sport performance and rehabilitation.

-The afternoon featured three workshops, the first of which was delivered by Sylvia McCarthy from Hyperion Ltd. who demonstrated how to support researchers in writing the impact section of a H2020 proposal.
+The first workshop was delivered by Sylvia McCarthy from Hyperion Ltd., who demonstrated how to support researchers in writing the impact section of a H2020 proposal.
 It addressed two key questions, who wrote the topic and how the project would impact EU Policies.
+In this presentation, Sylvia describes how researchers can access this information to improve the writing of the Impact section of their proposals.

-The second guest speaker of the day was Dr Elwin Reimink from the COST Association in Brussels who gave a motivating workshop illustrating how researchers can get involved in COST Actions and outlined the benefits not only to the researchers themselves and the Institutes, but also to the wider community.
+The second guest speaker of the day was Dr Elwin Reimink, Data and Impact Analysis Officer from the COST Association in Brussels who gave a motivating workshop illustrating how researchers can get involved in COST Actions and outlined the benefits not only to the researchers themselves and the Institutes, but also to the wider community.
+COST Actions are bottom-up, interdisciplinary research networks which act as a catalyst for collaboration and allow careers to grow.
 Dr Reimink also demonstrated the impact they can have on economic and social development in the region.
 Insightful testimonials on the benefits of participation in COST Actions were presented by Institute research staff including Dr David Culliton, Carlow and Dr Chris Mulhall from Waterford.

-The third workshop facilitated by Dr Fintan Bracken, Institute of Technology Carlow and Mr David Kane, Waterford Institute of Technology, addressed policy and developments into open access to research publications, with specific emphasis on what obligations are incumbent on researchers when it comes to Open Access.
+The third workshop facilitated by Dr Fintan Bracken, Institute of Technology Carlow and Mr David Kane, Waterford Institute of Technology, addressed policy and developments into open access to research publications, with specific emphasis on what obligations are incumbent on researchers when it comes to Open Access and how to make data FAIR.

 Caption (L-R): Ms Susie Cullinane, Projects Manager, Research Support Unit, WIT, Ms Philomena Treacy, EU Research Programme Support Officer, WIT, Professor Willie Donnelly, President, WIT, Mr David Denieffe, VP for Academic Affairs and Registrar, ITC and Ms Sarah O’Brien, RDI Programme Support Officer, ITC.